AYiannakou/TicTacToe/README.md

-The Tic Tac Toe game can be played with a single user against the computer called.
+The Tic Tac Toe game can be played with a single user against the computer.

 # How to play the game: